sisibeloved/pro-deep-learning-with-tensorflow-sample/README.md

-# pro-deep-learning-with-tensorflow-sample
+# Pro Deep Learning With TensorFlow samples
-Samples in book Pro Deep Learning With TensorFlow
+Samples in book Pro Deep Learning With TensorFlow.